Bhuleshwar Temple: Location and construction

 According to the local Hindu beliefs the temple was built by the Pandava.
-Also, another temple of king Bharata is built at Bhartgaon near Bhuleshwar temple.The temple was restored (Jirnodhar in Marathi language) during the period of 1230 AD during Yadava Rulers.
+Also, another temple of king Bharata is built at Bhartgaon near Bhuleshwar temple.The temple was restored (Jirnodhar in Marathi language) during the period of 1230 CE during Yadava Rulers.
 The fort on which the temple is situated is called the Daulatmangal fort, also at times referred to as Mangalgad.
 Black basalt (AA type) rock was brought to construct this temple which is different as compared to surrounding brownish color basalt which has high percentage of calcium (lime mortar).
 The fort was constructed in 1629 by Adilshahi general, Murar Jagdev Pandit who, in 1630, destroyed the then town of Pune.He then built the fort to keep a watch on the town.
 The composition of light here is an interesting phenomenon especially for artists and photographers.
 It is created by an aisle having ornamental scriptures on the surrounding walls of the Garbhagriha & Antarala on one side & Devkulikas-cells built for various other deities-on the other.
 There are many tourists who come to see these historical temples.